lucieyarish/100-days-of-code/README.md

 Study time: 1 hour & 20 mins

 ### Thoughts:
 Couldn't study yesterday because I didn't have any internet during my only free time (train ride).
-Today I was, again, going over JS ES6 topis.
+Today I was, again, going over JS ES6 topics.

 ### Links to Resources:
 [JavaScript Algorithms and Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) -> ES6 part, lessons 20-29

+## Day 16

+_June 7_

+### Today's Progress:
+Basic data structures:
+- Arrays and array operations

+Study time: 1 hour

+### Thoughts:
+After finishing the ES6 section, I decided to skip sections about regular expressions & debugging, and went straight for the basic data structures section of the course, as that is more important for me to learn at the moment.
+I'm definitely going to go back to the skipped part once I have more time and have enough JS knowledge to start with React & TS.

+### Links to Resources:
+[JavaScript Algorithms and Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) -> Basic data structures, lessons 1-7